nichoth/roo/README.md

 -------------------------------

-This is an application that uses React.

-We are using a *mock* backend that has a 1 second timeout before it resolves a promise, to be sort of like a network request.
-See the constant `TIME` defined in `/src/backend`.

 ## develop

 Start a localhost server and rebuild the site when any js or css changes
 ```
 $ npm start
 ```

+This is an application (not a dependency for an application) that uses React.

+We are using a *mock* backend that has a 1 second timeout before it resolves a promise, to be sort of like a network request.
+See the constant `TIME` defined in `/src/backend`.

+This will persist your changes in memory only.
+To reset the application state, just refresh the browser.

 -------------------------------------